stephan83/redux-undo-stack/README.md

 const reducerWithUndoStack = applyUndoStack( reducer, createUndoAction,
-  'undoStack',
   100
 );
 ```

-The third argument is the name of the property where the undo stack will be
-stored in the state.
-The fourth argument is a cap for the size of the undo
-stack.
-By default they are set to `'undoStack'` and `100`.
+The third argument is a cap for the size of the undo stack.
+By default it is
+`100`.

 Next, you must add the
 [SmartActions](https://github.com/stephan83/redux-smart-action) middleware to